 The relaxed and friendly "open house" format of a career fair makes it easy to explore career options, develop a network of career contacts, identify job openings, and even land an interview in a short amount of time.
 Below are quick tips designed to maximize your success.
+Many tips are written with in-person career fairs in mind, but they apply just as well to virtual career fair formats.

 Clarify Your Goals